 To Correct an Increment Code

-If the employee did not receive an automatic LLS payment because the increment code was incorrect, the agency must, in addition to submitting the LLS payment, submit a Job Action Request using the Action/Reason code of DTA/CIC (Data Change/Correct Increment Code).
+If the employee did not receive an automatic LLS payment or the payment amount was incorrect because the Increment Code was incorrect, the agency must, in addition to submitting the LLS payment, submit a Job Action Request using the Action/Reason code of DTA/CIC (Data Change/Correct Increment Code).
 The appropriate increment code must be entered in the Increment Code field.

 Control-D Reports and Preparation for Payment

-Prior to the automatic processing, the following report will be available:
+Prior to the automatic processing, the following report is available:

 NPAY756 PS&T Longevity Eligibility Listing

-This report is a preliminary listing of employees eligible for the LLS payment as of the date the report is run (March 20, 2009).
-It will be available on March 23, 2009.
+This reportis a preliminary listing of employees eligible for the five (5) year LLS payment as of March 31, 2008.

-Agencies should review this listing carefully with particular attention to employees who are ineligible due to an “Unsatisfactory” evaluation between January 1 and December 31, 2008.
+Agencies should review this listing carefully, paying particular attention to employees who are ineligible due to an “Unsatisfactory” evaluation between January 1 and December 31, 2007.

 Corrections to the preliminary listing should be submitted on the Correction Sheet.
 (The form may be duplicated if additional copies are needed.)
 This form must be used to:

 - Add employees who do not appear on the listing, such as: